 - Promote uniform, common and standard units of measurement for pollutants and meteorological parameters affecting air quality

-- Promote development of an open-access and open-source data platform to collect and store data from low- and medium-cost air sensors while maintaining the necessary privacy and security of data
+- Promote development of an open-access and open-source data platform, the AQDC, to collect and store data from low- and medium-cost air sensors while maintaining the necessary privacy and security of data

 - Develop tools to analyze air quality data and facilitate expeditious development of data products

 - Develop simple visualizations of data to provide graphical representation for researchers